Section 143(1) Income Tax Notice

 Process for Responding to Income Tax Notice under Section 143(1)

 The assessee shall receive a tax notice u/s 143(1) detailing the amount determined to be payable by, or the amount of refund owing to the taxpayer.
-The acknowledgement of the return of income shall be considered the intimation if there is no sum payable or refundable.
+The acknowledgment of the return of income shall be considered the intimation if there is no sum payable or refundable.
 The taxpayer should be aware that simply receiving a notice from the income tax department does not imply that the taxpayer must appear in person before the authorities.
 In many circumstances, it will suffice if the individual who receives the notice responds to it either physically or electronically.
 If a taxpayer receives a notification under Section 143(1), he or she should be aware that the deadline for revising the return is 15 days from the date of the notice.
 If the taxpayer does not respond to the income tax notice within the timeframe specified in Section 143(1), the income tax return will be completed after the necessary modifications specified in the income tax notice are made.

 Follow the steps below to respond to an income tax notification issued under Section 143(1):